Mike and Dave Need Wedding Dates: Plot

 Brothers Mike and Dave Stangle are liquor salesmen whose antics ruin their family's gatherings.
 With their younger sister Jeanie's wedding in Hawaii approaching, their parents tell them they must bring dates to the wedding to keep them out of trouble.

 Mike and Dave put out an ad for dates on Craigslist.
 The ad goes viral and the brothers go on The Wendy Williams Show to advertise themselves.

-Meanwhile, Tatiana and Alice are slacker party girls who have just been fired from their waitressing jobs.
+Meanwhile, Tatiana and Alice are two young women who have just been fired from their waitressing jobs.
 After seeing the brothers' appearance on television, Tatiana decides that this free trip is just the vacation they need, and they clean themselves up.

 While the brothers are at a bar, Tatiana—to get their attention—throws herself in front of a moving car outside the bar.
 After the girls let the brothers think Mike saved Tatiana's life, they all go on a date.
 Tatiana, posing as a school teacher, flirts with Mike but has no intention of having sex with him.
 Alice, who is pretending to be a hedge fund manager, thinks sleeping with Dave is just what she needs to get over her ex-fiancé, who left her at the altar.
 Thinking their family will like the girls, the brothers invite them to Hawaii.

 In Hawaii, Tatiana and Alice charm the Stangle family.
-Dave finds himself falling for Alice, while Mike and his bisexual female cousin, Terry, begin competing for Tatiana's attention.
-The girls convince Jeanie and her fiancé, Eric, to take an ATV tour through the mountains.
-Alice and Tatiana show off and perform tricks on their ATVs; Mike attempts the same trick but ends up crashing into Jeanie, which severely bruises her face.
+Dave finds himself falling for Alice, while Mike and their bisexual female cousin Terry begin competing for Tatiana's attention.
+The girls convince Jeanie and her fiancé Eric to take an ATV tour through the mountains.
+Alice and Tatiana show off by performing tricks on their ATVs; Mike attempts to do the same trick, but ends up accidentally crashing into Jeanie, which severely bruises the right side of her face and knocks her out unconscious.

 Feeling bad for Jeanie, Alice bribes a masseur to give Jeanie a massage with a tantric style "happy ending" to help her relax.

-Tatiana goes into a sauna and runs into Terry, who offers her backstage passes to Rihanna if Tatiana fingers her.
+Tatiana goes into a sauna and runs into Terry, who offers her backstage passes to Rihanna if she fingers her.
 Meanwhile, Mike walks in on Jeanie having an orgasm during the massage.
-Upon finding Tatiana and Terry together, Mike and Terry fight, and Tatiana accidentally admits the girls are only interested in the free vacation.
+Then he finds Tatiana and Terry together, the cousins fight, and Tatiana accidentally admits the girls are only interested in the free vacation.

 Dave and Alice connect on a walk, where she tells him she was left at the altar.
-When Mike tells Dave the truth about the girls, they disagree over how to handle the situation.
+When Mike tells Dave how the girls tricked them into the invite, they disagree over how to handle the situation.